Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/unorganized/mgs_3.md

 ---

 Soon enough Snake is ready to take on Skullface directly, and infiltrates his base for their final confrontation.
 There, Skullface reveals himself as the leader of XOF, as well as the true purpose of the two psychically gifted soldiers he's been sending after Snake (Man on Fire and the child in the straitjacket, a.k.a.
 Psycho Mantis): In order for Sahelanthropus to reach its true potential, he needed to find a psychically trained individual with enough unfocused rage to take direct control of the machine, and the two of them are his best candidates.
-However, Psycho Mantis proves to be more powerful than anticipated, causing Sahelanthropus to go berzerk and attack everyone in sight.
+However, Psycho Mantis proves to be more powerful than anticipated, causing Sahelanthropus to go berserk and attack everyone in sight.

 Wait, hold on, I'm getting ahead of myself.
 So, before Sahelanthropus goes berserk, Skullface takes Snake on an obnoxiously long ride out to Sahelanthropus' location, during which he explains his mission and manifesto.
 Basically, this is where MGSV begins to go into maximum Kojima mode, and it never really goes back.
 He tells Snake that he views the English language itself as a parasite by way of colonialist expansion erasing the culture of occupied territory, including their languages and all the oral history and context attached to them.
 He then explains that he's been working on a weapon to surpass Metal Gear: not Sahelanthropus, but something entirely new, which he believes will act as a deterrent against the English language, much in the same way as a nuclear deterrent.